feathersjs/feathers/packages/authentication-local/README.md

 ### Main Initialization

-In most initializing the `feathers-authentication-local` module is simply:
+In most cases initializing the `feathers-authentication-local` module is as simple as doing this:

 ```js
 app.configure(authentication(settings));